-Liberals wonder Obama mental
+Liberals wonder if Obama mentally ill

 "One more anomaly," writes D'Souza.
 "A few months ago NASA Chief Charles Bolden announced that from now on the primary mission of America's space agency would be to improve relations with the Muslim world.
 Come again?"